NorESMhub/noresmvaltool/esmvaltool/tested_recipes/README.md

 ## Official ESMValTool recipe test results

 ESMValTool publish an official [list of tested recipes](https://esmvaltool.dkrz.de/shared/esmvaltool/stable_release/debug.html) in connection with each stable release.
+Currenlty Nird only stores a relatively small subset of the datasets required for theses recipes.
+Please open a discussion if you want support for additional datasets for the Nird installation.